UBC-MDS/P2P_Loan/CONTRIBUTING.md

 * The `README` should contain badges for any continuous integration services used by the package.
 * For testing make sure that your changes pass all automated tests before submission.
-* For the style, Follow our coding style guide, PEP 8 for Python code.
+* For the style, follow our coding style guide, [PEP 8](https://peps.python.org/pep-0008/) for Python code.
 Use tools like Black, Flake8 or Pylint, and pre-commit hooks to enforce PEP 8 compliance in your Python code.

 ### Code of Conduct

 All contributors must follow the Code of Conduct.
 By participating, you agree to its terms.
-For additional details, please see our code of conduct page https://github.com/UBC-MDS/P2P_Loan_Risk-Analysis/blob/main/CODE_OF_CONDUCT.md
+For additional details, please see our [code of conduct page](https://github.com/UBC-MDS/P2P_Loan_Risk-Analysis/blob/main/CODE_OF_CONDUCT.md)

-## Reporting Bugs
+### Reporting Bugs

-If you find a bug, check the https://github.com/UBC-MDS/P2P_Loan_Risk-Analysis/issues section to see if it has already been reported.
+If you find a bug, check the [GitHub Issues](https://github.com/UBC-MDS/P2P_Loan_Risk-Analysis/issues )section to see if it has already been reported.
 If the issue is  not resolved, create a new issue.
 For any potential ideas to extend the project, potential benefits or challenges, consider creating a new issue.

-Follow the Coding Guidelines below.
+### Attribution

+These contributing guidelines were adapted from the [dplyr contributing guidelines](https://raw.githubusercontent.com/tidyverse/dplyr/refs/heads/main/.github/CONTRIBUTING.md).